Alec N. Salt, Ph.D., Cochlear Fluids Research Laboratory, Washington University in St. Louis.

 Large wind turbines generate very low frequency sounds and infrasound (below 20 Hz) when the wind driving them is turbulent.
 The amount of infrasound depends on many factors, including the turbine manufacturer, wind speed, power output, local topography, and the presence of nearby turbines (increasing when the wake from one turbine enters the blades of another).
 The infrasound cannot be heard and is unrelated to the loudness of the sound that you hear.
 Infrasound can only be measured with a sound level meter capable of detecting it (and not using the A-weighted scale).
 Video cameras and other recording devices are not sensitive to infrasound and do not reproduce it.

-You cannot hear the infrasound at the levels generated by wind turbines, but your ears are indeed detecting and responding to it.
+You cannot hear the infrasound at the levels generated by wind turbines, but your ears certainly detect and respond to it.
 The picture shows the enormous electrical potentials that infrasounds generate in the ear.
-The potentials (18.7 mV pk/pk amplitude in this case) are about 4 times the amplitude of any sounds that are heard.
-This shows the low frequency part of the ear is extremely sensitive to infrasound.
-Infrasound generates larger electrical responses than any other type of sound, including sounds you can hear presented at the loudest levels.
+The potentials (18.7 mV pk/pk amplitude in this case) are about 4 times the amplitude of sounds in the normal frequency range that are heard.
+These measurements show that the low frequency part of the ear is extremely sensitive to infrasound.

-The ear is most sensitive to infrasound when other, audible sounds are at low levels or absent.
-That is why homes and pillows contribute to the problem.
+Our measurements show the ear is most sensitive to infrasound when other, audible sounds are at low levels or absent.
+That is why homes and pillows probably contribute to the problem.
 To clarify, maximum stimulation of the ear with infrasound will occur inside your home, because the audible sound of the turbines is blocked by the walls of the house, but infrasound readily passes through any tiny openings.
 Similarly, sleeping with one ear on a pillow will block audible sound to that ear but will not block the infrasound.
 In either case, the infrasound will be strongly stimulating the ear even though you will not be able to hear it.
 The presence of sounds at higher frequencies, in the 150 Hz – 1500 Hz range at levels above 60 dB SPL, suppresses the ear's response to infrasound.
-It may be possible to mask the influence of infrasound with other noises but the frequency properties of the masking noise must be carefully considered.
+It may be possible to mask the influence of infrasound with other noises but the frequency properties of the masking noise must be considered.
 Frequencies above about 1500 Hz will not do anything to help.
-So before you use a fan or noise masker provided by the turbine company, be sure the noise has the necessary characteristics.

 We know that the ear is being stimulated by this sound, but why would that matter if you cannot hear it?